f18-os/json-rpc-SushiRoll53/graph/README.md

 * `jsonServer.py`
   * Waits for a client's request
   * When increment is called
+    * Verifies if the string is like the one in `request.json` if so, it executes
     * it takes a string, parse it to a graph and calls increment from `node.py`
     * then parse the new incremented graph to a string again
     * it sends it back to the client